rackerlabs/rax_rails_tutorial/README.md

 In this tutorial, we will walk you through the creation of a simple Rails application that will allow you to manage your servers.
 Our goal is to get you thinking about how you can help streamline your operations by building a custom dashboard.

 This tutorial will show you how to write the Rails application.
-There is also a Depolyment Tutorial that will walk you through the steps required to deploy an application on a Rackspace Cloud server.
+There is also a [Deployment Tutorial](https://github.com/rackerlabs/rax_rails_tutorial/blob/master/server_tutorial.md) that will walk you through the steps required to deploy an application on a Rackspace Cloud server.

 ###Who is This Tutorial for?